-Setting up PHPMyAdmin on Centos 5.x using the EPEL software repository
+Setting up PHPMyAdmin on RHEL or Centos using the EPEL software repository

 Requirements